 At last we got to the the imposing looking basalt walls of Jordan Creek Canyon.
 Some 200 feet down below was the creek we needed to cross.
 It meandered through cattails, tule rushes, and teasels.
 From up above we knew the route would funnel us to a good descent route.
 Descending 50 or so feet, we took a break in the canyon shade to get ready for the final push to Rome.

 In the 1860’s someone found gold and silver in Jordan Creek and that started a prospecting boom that spurred demand for beef, drawing cattlemen with their herds.
 In the 1880s, Basque shepherds with their flocks of sheep came to this here part of the world.
+Cattle resumed their reign in the 1930s.
 Interesting to think about how the landscape has changed in a mere 150 years and continues to change.
 Oh how to navigate history?

 But we wanted to get to Rome.
 So we focused on carefully stepping down the pea gravel slope (Gabriel with sun umbrella out), crossed the creek, pushed through cattails for about a minute of mucky schwacking (Cascade scramble ducks say schwack schwack!), and climbed up out of the canyon negotiating barbed wire and looking for rattlesnakes under the dusty sagebrush.

 Onto to an old road, we got to Highway 95 around 7:15.
 Footsore and tired, we’d maybe make it to Rome Station before they closed.
 But if we missed it, well at least we’d pick up our resupply boxes first thing in the morning.
 We hoofed it along the road, thankfully with a good shoulder.
 Semis roaring by, but a pretty sunset.
 Such contrast to the peaceful evening sounds of the last four nights.
 (River lapping at the shore, coyotes, crickets, rain on tent walls.)